TranslationalResearchUnit/TMA-spotclassification/README.md

 ## Test

-In order to measure the accuracy and the loss on the Test dataset you need to used the test.py script as follow:
+In order to run a test, editing Utils/config.py with the path of training output model and using script as follow:

-    $> python test.py outputs/checkpoints/ckpt_name dataset/
+    $> python fullFlow.py

 ## Example of result